Pylons/pyramid/docs/narr/extconfig.rst

 :meth:`pyramid.config.Configurator.make_wsgi_app`).
-This means you may call ``config.add_view(route_name='foo')`` **before** ``config.add_route('foo', '/foo')`` because nothing actually happens until commit-time when conflicts are resolved, actions are ordered and executed.
+This means you may call ``config.add_view(route_name='foo')`` **before** ``config.add_route('foo', '/foo')`` because nothing actually happens until commit-time.
+During a commit cycle conflicts are resolved, actions are ordered and executed.

 By default, almost every action in Pyramid has an ``order`` of ``0``.
 Every action within the same order-level will be executed in the order it was called.